 Anjar: Is located km south-east of Bhuj.
 Ajar is an old name for this town.
 Prior to be hit by a series of earthquakes in 1844, 1874, 1941 and 1956.
 A major part of Ajar was destroyed in 1956 – however the city was rebuilt.
 Now known as Naya Anjar.

 It is said that in ancient time the navigators and traders from Mandvi were famous world over.
 Mandvi was established as harbour in 1585 by Rao Khengari which connected South Africa, Middle east, China and even Japan.
 Mandvi is 60 km from Bhuj.
 A 13km drive from Mandvi will take you to Asharmata temple.

-A small costal town located approx. 60km from Bhuj.
+A small coastal town located approx. 60km from Bhuj.
 In the ancient times, there was a harbour here.
 An old folklore says that Kanji Malam from Mundra helped Vasco di Gama.
 The scared Jain city of Bhadreshwar is close to Mundra.
 The famous Shah Bukhari masjid is here in Mundra.
 Here is where it is believed that Hindus and Muslims prayed before embarking on a sea journey.

 Museums around Bhuj:

 Hours: 09:00 am to 12 noon then 15:00 to 18:00